Recommendations for HTTPClient

-We have a custom assembly for data types and custom steps that go into the FlowWright directory.
+We have a custom assembly for data types and custom steps that are placed in the FlowWright directory.
 In both cases, they call back to the application’s REST API.
-You may foresee some difficulties with a few dependencies.
+You may encounter some difficulties with a few dependencies.

-Most Microsoft examples use dependency injection to inject an instance of IHttpClientFactory.
+Most Microsoft examples use dependency injection to inject an IHttpClientFactory instance.

 Here's an example of using the HTTP Client to access data types and/or process steps with an HTTP context.